MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 An _interface_ specifies a specific way in which one can interact with an object, provided that the object implements the _interface_.

 An _interface_'s definition specifies a particular set of [method](#method) headers & [property](#property) access definitions (both termed prototypes), that in turn specify the method calls & property references that can be used on objects implementing the _interface_.
-When it said that a particular _interface_ of an object is being used, it is meant that such method calls & property references specified by the _interface_, & in the context of the _interface_, are being used on the object.
+When it is said that a particular _interface_ of an object is being used, it is meant that such method calls & property references specified by the _interface_, & in the context of the _interface_, are being used on the object.

 The prototypes of an _interface_ are said to represent the members that the _interface_ encapsulates. _Interfaces_ never supply procedure implementations (i.e. procedure bodies in _interface_ definitions are absent.)